-The Limitation of the Debt to Equity Ratio
+The Limitations of the Debt-to-Equity Ratio

 Share Repurchases and Reduced Equity